Sergio Gonella: Referee career

-Gonella garnered media attention when he delayed the start of the 1978 FIFA World Cup final.
-This occurred when the Argentinians protested an arm cast worn by Dutch player René van de Kerkhof.
+Gonella also later refereed in the 1978 FIFA World Cup, including the final between hosts Argentina and the Netherlands, which Argentina won 3–1 at the Estadio Monumental in Buenos Aires; following the match, he was criticised by the Dutch players for not penalising Argentina captain Daniel Passarella for allegedly elbowing Johan Neeskens.
+He also garnered media attention when he delayed the start of the World Cup final.
+This occurred when the Argentines protested an arm cast worn by Dutch player René van de Kerkhof.
 The Dutch team argued that the cast was passed by FIFA and had already been worn by Van de Kerkhof during earlier matches in the tournament, and they threatened to walk off the field.
 Finally an extra layer of padding was applied to the cast as a solution, and the match was started.
+Following the 1978 World Cup final, Gonella retired, having refereed 175 matches in Serie A.